StephenFordham/BacGenomePipeline/README.md

 BacGenomePipline can now be run in 4 modes.
 These modes include; pipeline, pipe_red_mem, assembly and annotation.
 These modes offer the user more flexibility when using BacGenomePipe.
-For example, the user may want to _only_ run an assembly, alternatively the user may have a gemome assembly in FASTA format and want to annotate the assembly for antimicrobial resistance and virulence genes.
+For example, the user may want to _only_ run an assembly, alternatively the user may have a genome assembly in FASTA format and want to annotate the assembly for antimicrobial resistance and virulence genes.

 BacGenomePipeline can be run in 4 modes.